Sous-Chefs-Boneyard/selinux_policy/README.md

 * `fetch`: Prepares the module's files for compilation.
 Allow `remote_directory`-like behaviour
 * `compile`: Translates a module source directory into a `NAME.pp` file.
 Uses `make` logic for idempotence.
 * `install`: Adds a compiled module (`pp`) to the current policy.
-Only installs if the module was modified this run, `force` is enabled or it's missing from the current policy
+Only installs if the module was modified this run, `force` is enabled or it's missing from the current policy.
+    **Note:** I wish I could compare the existing module to the one generated, but the `extract` capability was only added in [Aug 15](https://github.com/SELinuxProject/selinux/commit/65c6325271b54d3de9c17352a57d469dfbd12729).
+I'll be happy to see a better idea.
 * `deploy` (default): Runs `fetch`, `compile`, `install` in that order.
 * `remove`: Removes a module.